The Sumerians

 And he recognised that the language encoded in that script was a Semitic language, like Arabic and Hebrew, which was the language of the Assyrians and Babylonians.

-But he also then recognised, about three years later, that some of these signs were being used in a rather peculiar way which suggested that there was an underlying other language there.
+But he also then recognized, about three years later, that some of these signs were being used in a rather peculiar way, which suggested that there was an underlying other language there.

-At the time of course this was completely unknown and it had a very different grammatical structure to Semitic.
+It had a very different grammatical structure. to Semitic.

 It was something new.

-And this is so interesting Paul because for a Joe Broggs when looking at let's say Kunair form I guess it's perhaps easy to think that Kunair form is just one sort of language, shall we say, which stays the same.
+And this is so interesting, Paul, because for a Joe Boggs, when looking at, let's say, Kunair form I guess it's perhaps easy to think that cunair form it's just one sort of

-But from what you're saying, for the scholars, looking at Cunair form tablets, when you delve into the detail, you can see different cuneiform languages within the Cunair form tablets that survive.
+language shall we say which stays the same but from what you're saying for the scholars looking at cuneiform tablets when you delve into the detail you can see different cuneiform languages within the cuneiform tablets that survive.

-So it can be used to write any language.
+So cuneiform is an incredibly flexible system actually because of course it's the signs represent essentially sound values so it can be used to write any language.

 Although the earliest languages recognized within this system were these Semitic languages, they were actually relatively late in terms of recording.